Desmond Morris: Career

-Personal life
+Personal life and death

 Morris's father suffered lung damage in World War I, and died when Morris was 14.
-He was not allowed to go to the funeral and said later; "It was the beginning of a lifelong hatred of the establishment.
+Morris's mother did not allow him to go to the funeral and he later said; "The grieving probably came later when I started to think about those bastards in Whitehall who had sent him off to die.
+It was the beginning of a lifelong hatred of the establishment.
 The church, the government and the military were all on my hate list and have remained there ever since."
-His grandfather William Morris, an enthusiastic Victorian naturalist and founder of the Swindon local newspaper, greatly influenced him during his time living in Swindon.
+His great grandfather William Morris, an enthusiastic Victorian naturalist and founder of the Swindon local newspaper, greatly influenced him during his time living in Swindon.

 In July 1952, Morris married Ramona Baulch; they had one son, Jason.
-In 1978 Morris was elected vice-chairman of Oxford United.
+In 1978, Morris was elected vice-chairman of Oxford United football club.
 While a director of the club, he designed its ox-head badge based on a Minoan-style bull's head, which remains in use to this day.

 Morris lived in the same house in North Oxford as the 19th-century lexicographer James Murray who worked on the Oxford English Dictionary.
-He has exhibited at the Taurus Gallery in North Parade, Oxford, close to where he lived.
-He is the patron of the Friends of Swindon Museum and Art Gallery and gave a talk to launch the charity in 1993.
-Since the death of his wife in 2018 he has lived with his son and family in Ireland.
+He exhibited at the Taurus Gallery in North Parade, Oxford, close to where he lived.
+He was the patron of the Friends of Swindon Museum and Art Gallery and gave a talk to launch the charity in 1993.

+After the death of his wife in 2018 he lived with his son and family in Ireland.

+Desmond Morris died in Naas, County Kildare, Ireland, on 19 April 2026, at the age of 98.